runt18/mojo/mojo/nacl/nonsfi/README.md

 TODO
 ====

-* Enable content handling of Non-SFI pexes, which should be translated and run as nexes.
 * Use subzero (a NaCl project to improve translation speed) for pexe translation.
 * Enable caching of translated pexes.